 Dairy products are a great source of protein, fat, and calcium for your little one!
 Dairy is also a highly allergenic food, so ensure that there’s no allergy to wheat first before adding in a second allergen, such as dairy.

-I don’t want you to stress about this too much though, just be aware of it and try to offer other foods that are lower in sodium throughout the day, or the next day, to balance it.
+I don’t want you to stress about this too much though, just be aware of it and try to offer other foods that are low sodium options throughout the day, or the next day, to balance it.
 Read more about sodium for babies and why we don’t need to worry as much as you may think, here.

 #3: Mashed avocado

-I LOVE adding avocado as a toast topping as it’s rich in healthy fats which can promote proper growth and development for babies and toddlers!
+I LOVE avocado toast for another one of my healthy toast ideas, as it’s rich in healthy fats which can promote proper growth and development for babies and toddlers!
 Avocados are also an excellent source of fiber, vitamin E, K, C, and many other nutrients to help your little one flourish.

 Hummus is another easy topping to spread on toast that offers a great calorie add-on and source of healthy fat!
 Hummus also comes in many different flavor combinations, such as roasted red pepper and roasted garlic, that will add variety to your baby’s or toddler’s meal.